rajko-z/mahl-compiler/README.md

 # mahl-compiler

-This was a project at the Faculty of Technical Sciences in the subject System Software The theme of the project is the MAHL compiler (high level mips assembler).
+This was a project at the Faculty of Technical Sciences, subject: System Software.
+The theme of the project is the MAHL compiler (high level mips assembler).
 Mahl is a tool that translates a program written in a higher assembly language into a basic assembly language.
 Senior MIPS The 32bit assembly language serves easier assembly programming because it introduces the concept of a registry